Withdrawal of Greenland from the European Communities: Referendum vote of 23 February 1982

 The referendum on Greenland's staying in or withdrawal from the European Communities took place on 23 February 1982.
-Although under the Danish Constitution only a consultative referendum was possible, the Danish government has made it clear prior to the vote cast that they would accept a withdrawal vote as a binding negotiating mandate vis-à-vis the EC.
+Although under the Danish Constitution only a consultative referendum was possible, the Danish government made it clear before the referendum that they would accept a withdrawal vote as a binding negotiating mandate vis-à-vis the EC.

 At this second EC referendum within ten years, 52% of the Greenlandic electorate voted for a withdrawal from the European Communities.
 The turnout at this vote cast was historically high with 74.9%.

 Various reasons were put forward after the vote to explain the result.
 First and foremost, the general aversion of the population to the EC played a crucial role.
-The EC were seen as far-away, supranational institutions, which not only showed little consideration of Greenland's interests but in some instances actively overruled them - giving echoes of colonial times.
-Other causes put forward include the sensitivity among the Greenlandic population over issues concerning fisheries and the independent control over their raw materials, which were both considered to be threatened through the EC membership.
-Finally, the introduction of home rule less than three years before the referendum and, linked to this, the increased perception of political ownership in Greenland are additional reasons which can explain the outcome of the 1982 vote.
+The EC was seen as a far-away, supranational institution, which not only showed little consideration of Greenland's interests but in some instances actively overruled them - giving echoes of colonial times.
+Other causes put forward include the sensitivity among the Greenlandic population over issues concerning fisheries and the independent control over their raw materials, which were both considered to be threatened by the EC membership.
+Finally, the introduction of home rule less than three years before the referendum, and linked to this the increased perception of political ownership in Greenland, are additional reasons which can explain the outcome of the 1982 vote.

 However, as compared to the 1972 referendum, the results of the 1982 vote show that despite these factors, the popularity of the European Communities had nonetheless risen considerably in the 10 years of membership.
 While in 1972 more than 70% were against EC membership, in 1982 the majority shrank to 52%.

-Overall, according to scholars such as Johanson and Lehmann Sørensen, the outcome of the referendum revealed that Greenlanders were ready to pay the price of withdrawal, which implied not only the loss of the financial support coming from the Communities as a member but in the long run might also result in a "slower pace of development".
+Overall, according to scholars such as Johanson and Lehmann Sørensen, the outcome of the referendum revealed that Greenlanders were ready to pay the price of withdrawal, which not only implied the loss of the financial support coming from the Communities as a member, but in the long run might also result in a "slower pace of development".

-Regarding the reactions to the 1982 referendum, the Danish government declared its full support in the negotiations over Greenland's withdrawal.
+In reaction to the 1982 referendum result, the Danish government declared its full support in the negotiations over Greenland's withdrawal.
 However, it also made clear that the Danish treasury would not give any kind of compensation payments for the loss of EC subsidies.